 What Eilish liked most about volunteering in GGP classes was that “you would meet this wide variety of people, but in the class, everyone was equal, and everyone was patient while the other person spoke or tried to convey their ideas.
 Some were from professions and some were not, but it didn’t matter in the GGP class.
 Everyone’s trying to communicate, and that makes it a level playing field.”

-In addition to English classes and Conversation Circle, Eilish volunteered with Coffee and Conversation and BrightStart!, a program for moms with preschool aged children.
+In addition to English classes and Conversation Circle, Eilish volunteered with Coffee and Conversation, as a mentor, and with BrightStart!, a program for moms with preschool aged children.
 Eilish also enjoyed experiencing parts of the city for the first time with GGP participants.
 Through Family, Fun & Fit, Eilish helped facilitate groups to Wanuskewin, Remai Modern, and skiing in the park.
 “That was fun because I felt like I was going as a tourist,” she says.

 Reflecting on what she has gained from volunteering with GGP, Eilish says that among other things, her cooking has improved.
 “The students would make fantastic meals.
 I was helping them learn English while I learned about their cultures and how to make better food.”